-Toscana Open Research was created as a tool for accountability, based on a platform for the integration of, and access to, heterogeneous and geographically delocalized sources of data, based on semantic technologies and standard formats that go under the name of Linked Open Data (LOD).
+ToscanaOpenResearch is based on a platform to integration and access heterogeneous data, based on semantic technologies and standard formats for interoperability, i.e. Linked Open Data (LOD).

-The information system also allows a series of real-time benchmarks to map the ecosystem of regional skills and specializations on higher education, research and innovation.
+The information system also allows a series of real-time benchmarks functional to map the ecosystem of regional skills and specializations on higher education, research and innovation.

 In order to promote the data interoperability, to facilitate the possibility of extracting and analyzing information from different classification systems, ToscanaOpenResearch uses a classification based on three information levels:

 - Combining different national (e.g. National University Council – CUN, Scientific-Disciplinary Sector -SSD) and European (European Research Council -ERC, bibliometric areas) classifications;